PetroleumCyberneticsGroup/FieldOpt/COMPILING.md

 # USERNAME=username

 # If the bootdisk is not selected, you might just consider using it in a different partition dedicated to these specific tasks.
-# This would then be, although it has to be accessable from both Linux and Windows
+# This would then be, although it has to be accessible from both Linux and Windows
 cd /mnt/DISKLETTER/
 # DISKLETTER=partition letter